Tyler Deric: Houston Dynamo

 Deric became the first home grown player to be promoted from the Dynamo's developmental academy (and the second ever to do so in MLS after Tristan Bowen of Los Angeles Galaxy) when he signed a professional development contract with Houston on February 27, 2009.
 As the third-string goalkeeper, behind Tally Hall and Pat Onstad, Deric saw no playing time in games.
 Deric was loaned to USL team Austin Aztex in aim to get more playing time.

 During the 2010 season, Deric became the first Academy Homegrown Player to start an MLS match.
-He made his professional debut on October 16, 2010 away to the San Jose Earthquakes, earning the shutout in a 1–0 victory.
+He made his professional debut on October 16, 2010, away to the San Jose Earthquakes, earning the shutout in a 1–0 victory.
 Deric broke the Dynamo's 12-game streak without a clean sheet after making 3 crucial saves and recording a shutout in his first appearance with the first team.
-To close the regular season, Deric appeared in the Dynamo's 2–1 win versus the Seattle Sounders, recording 5 saves.
+To close the regular season, Deric appeared in the Dynamo's 2–1 win against Seattle Sounders FC, recording 5 saves.

 For 2011, Pat Onstad had moved to DC United, making Deric the number 2 goalkeeper for Houston.
 Deric made no competitive first team appearances during 2011 besides a 2011 US Open Cup Qualifier loss to Sporting Kansas City.
 Deric did lead the MLS Reserve League with shutouts for 2011.
 For 2012 and 2013, Deric played only one league game but made three appearances in the Lamar Hunt U.S. Open Cup, with one shutout, and played six games in the CONCACAF Champions League, going 3–1–2 with two shutouts.
-Deric was loaned to NASL club San Antonio Scorpions on August 4, 2012 for their game against Puerto Rico Islanders.
-He made his first MLS appearance since 2010 on October 31, 2012 against the Colorado Rapids, a 2–0 loss despite Deric making 7 saves.
+Deric was loaned to NASL club San Antonio Scorpions on August 4, 2012, for their game against Puerto Rico Islanders.
+He made his first MLS appearance since 2010 on October 31, 2012, against the Colorado Rapids, a 2–0 loss despite Deric making 7 saves.
 During a road game on August 29 against Sporting Kansas City, Dynamo's first-choice goalkeeper, Tally Hall, suffered a torn ACL.
 Deric got to start the final 9 games of the season.

 For 2015, Deric became the Houston starting goalkeeper after Tally Hall was traded to Orlando City.
 Deric had a strong start to the season, winning the MLS Save of the Week for weeks 2, 3, and 4 and being nominated for the award for the first 7 weeks of the season.
 He would win 4 and be nominated for 10 Save of the Week awards on the year as Deric cemented himself as the Dynamo number 1 goalkeeper.